romainlafarguette/romainlafarguette.github.io/_pages/about.md

 ---

 Welcome to the website of Romain Lafarguette (罗哲文), Ph.D., economist at the International Monetary Fund  (IMF) in Washington D.C.
+On this  website you can find an overview  of my research and  my policy work, computer  codes, a short bio, and contact information.

 I have  expertise in  central bank operations,  monetary policy,  modeling and forecasting,  as   well  as   bank  stress-testing.
 I  also   have  general